cockroachdb/docs/rfc/performance-best-practices.md

 - Interleaved indexes
 - Column families

-The following practices are not yet supported for CockroachDB (but are on the roadmap):
+The following practices are out of scope for now:

 - Select * from non lease holders
 - CDC